John Brombaugh: Organ building style

 The majority of Brombaugh organs are tuned in a "Well temperament".
 This enables them to play music composed in any key but, compared with Equal Temperament, favors the central keys used in most organ literature of all periods.
 Since its introduction in 1978, the "Bach" temperament by Herbert Anton Kellner has become Brombaugh's standard tuning, though several of his organs are tuned in 1/4 Syntonic comma Meantone where their primary intention is for historically oriented performance of the organ literature older than that of Johann Sebastian Bach's.
 Many of his easily movable small positives have transposition capabilities to facilitate their playability at different pitches; these (excepting his Op.
 2 that was made during his apprenticeship with Noack) are his only instruments tuned in Equal Temperament.

-Although he has been interested in recovering and using many of the lost concepts from the ancient organ-builders (e.g., the use of only mechanical key action), he also considers himself a builder of this time who is amenable to the use of the best current construction methods and the use of ideas necessary for the convenience required by organists of our time.
+Although he has been interested in recovering and using many of the concepts from ancient organ-builders (e.g., the use of only mechanical key action), he also considers himself a builder of his time who is amenable to the use of current construction methods and ideas for the convenience required by contemporary organists.
 For example, his Opus 35 – an organ of 3,250 pipes, 3 manuals, and pedal with 46 stops that was dedicated on Pentecost 2001 at the First Presbyterian Church in Springfield, Illinois – is a synthesis of historical and modern techniques.

 Among John Brombaugh's contributions to modern organ-building are: